 By this time the violin trade had changed significantly.
 Antonio’s only rival had been the maker and dealer Benedetto Gioffredo, called Rinaldi.
 Rinaldi, like Guadagnini, had hired numerous makers to work for him.
 By the end of the century, many of these makers had established their own shops.
 Francesco, as a violin maker, had to compete against Enrico Melegari, Enrico Marchetti, Giorgio Gatti and Romano Marengo Rinaldi, Benedetto’s successor, and later also Carlo Giuseppe Oddone and Annibale Fagnola.
 He continued as his father and grandfather had, though, as a maker of violins and guitars.
 There is a certain amount of his later production that suggests the use of French labor or even unfinished French instruments, but mostly it is recognizably Francesco’s work, albeit in the Fagnola-like Turin style more in the character of his times.

 Francesco’s son Paolo (1906–1943) would have continued the lineage, but his death during World War II and the family shop’s destruction during bombing raids finally brought the six-generation Guadagnini dynasty to a close.

 Philip J. Kass is a respected expert on classical violin making and has contributed extensively to the Journal of the Violin Society of America, The Strad magazine and the New Grove Dictionary of Music.
-His survey of the Turin school will be continued in future Carteggio features.
+In part 3 he analyses the Turin makers of the 19th century, including Pressenda and Rocca.